 “Bandit signs,” as they have been so aptly named, establish multiple points of contact with prospective customers and facilitate a relatively cost-effective method for creating brand awareness.
 Even the most successful real estate investors continue to use their own variations of the bandit sign campaign, as they have been both tested and proven.

 The complexity of a bandit sign campaign is disguised by its relatively simple nature.
-However, there is much to be learned by those who want to take advantage of this system and create leads on a regular basis.
+However, there is much to be learned by those who want to take advantage of this system and create leads regularly.
 It does not take a lot of effort to place bandit signs, but those who truly understand their relevance will likely be rewarded with long-term success in their real estate endeavors.
-Ultimately, a bandit sign campaign may be responsible for determining the level of profitability a business is capable of achieving.
+Ultimately, a bandit sign campaign may be responsible for determining the level of profitability a business can achieve.

 Bandit signs, in conjunction with a little bit of ingenuity, can go a long way in finding a real estate investment property.
 Sometimes, they are all that is required to lock up a deal.
-However, it is imperative that you familiarize yourself with the appropriate steps that need to be taken in such a campaign.
-Doing so will not only reduce your chances of committing a costly mistake, but also maximize any returns on your investment.
+However, you must familiarize yourself with the appropriate steps that need to be taken in such a campaign.
+Doing so will not only reduce your chances of committing a costly mistake but also maximize any returns on your investment.

+A bandit sign is a poster-sized printed sign that real estate investors often use as a marketing tool, and can often be seen on street corners with verbiage such as “we buy houses cash.”
 Bandit signs are essentially small variations of the common billboard.
-Their usefulness is directly correlated to the strategic placement of each individual sign, as they are intended to act as the initial point of contact for real estate investors and potential sellers.
-Staked into the ground or placed on walls, these displays are meant to catch the attention of motorists as they drive by, but since most cities have ordinances governing the installation of signs on public property, industry jargon has coined the term, “bandit sign.”
+Their usefulness is directly correlated to the strategic placement of each sign, as they are intended to act as the initial point of contact for real estate investors and potential sellers.
+Staked into the ground or placed on walls, these displays are meant to catch the attention of motorists as they drive by.
+Still, since most cities have ordinances governing the installation of signs on public property, industry jargon has coined the term “bandit sign.”
 Though their names do not do them justice, this medium is essential to creating highly targeted leads.

 Widely considered to be the first campaign all novice investors should start with, bandit signs have the potential to establish a presence in the community without invading the privacy of a prospective seller.

 The initiation of a bandit sign campaign is highly advised by real estate investors of all levels.
 Of particular concern, however, is the legality of their use.
-A lot of municipalities do not permit the use of bandit signs, as they are often in violation of city codes.
+Many municipalities do not permit the use of bandit signs, as they are often in violation of city codes.
 You must always remember to check with local town officials regarding the regulations of sign placement.

-On a national level, regulations can very significantly.
-Each city is responsible for establishing their own preventative measures, if at all.
+On a national level, regulations can vary significantly.
+Each city is responsible for establishing its own preventative measures, if at all.
 Real estate investors found in violation of local codes will be fined accordingly.
-In most cities, punishment for violating a city’s sign ordinance can include fines ranging from $200, $500 or more per violation.
-Subsequently, citizens of each individual neighborhood may not appreciate the added presence of unsightly signs.
+In most cities, punishment for violating a city’s sign ordinance can include fines ranging from $200, $500, or more per violation.
+Subsequently, citizens of each neighborhood may not appreciate the added presence of unsightly signs.
 Therefore, anticipate a myriad of mixed emotions regarding their placement.

 While the placement of a bandit sign is associated with an assumed degree of risk, it is not enough to mitigate its use.
 In fact, bandit sign campaigns have proven to be so effective that their reward greatly outweighs any potential fine.
 These signs have the ability to bring in a significant amount of leads and deals that trump any penalties enforced by local governments.
 Ultimately, the choice to use a bandit sign campaign is up to you.
 The final decision will always be placed on your shoulders.

-Ask yourself: What is a realistic budget that you can consistently utilize on a weekly basis?
+Ask yourself: What is a realistic budget that you can consistently utilize weekly?
 Those unfamiliar with the process may want to take into consideration the potential return on investment.
 More specifically, evaluate the projected response rates and budget accordingly.
-Doing so will justify the amount you are able to spend on the campaign.
+Doing so will justify the amount you can spend on the campaign.
 Remember, you are implementing a system that can replicate itself exponentially, and it only takes one deal to justify the money spent on marketing.

 We have taken the time to highlight a few of the most common lead intake systems.
 They are as follows: